MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x3b--system-service-exception.md

 The stop code indicates that executing code had an exception and the thread that was below it, is a system thread.

-The exception information returned in paramter one is listed in [NTSTATUS Values](https://msdn.microsoft.com/library/cc704588.aspx) and is also available in the ntstatus.h file located in the inc directory of the Windows Driver Kit.
+The exception information returned in parameter one is listed in [NTSTATUS Values](https://msdn.microsoft.com/library/cc704588.aspx) and is also available in the ntstatus.h file located in the inc directory of the Windows Driver Kit.

 One possible exception value is 0xC0000005: STATUS\_ACCESS\_VIOLATION